 Yogurt is used very often in Turkish cuisine and it is not only served cold as a side dish but is also used hot in soups or stews.
-Some of you might find this peculiar but once you taste this soup, it will become a staple soup recipe in your kitchen. —Piper Nigrum (GamzE)
+Some of you might find this peculiar but once you taste this soup, it will become a staple soup recipe in your kitchen. —Gamze Mutfakta (Piper Nigrum)

 Add water salt and rice in a large pot.
 Bring to a boil and let simmer until the rice is cooked and soft.

 Crack the egg in a bowl, add the flour and beat it lightly.
 Add the yogurt and whisk until its smooth.